View related sites

 Applications must be supported by a medical certificate if due to an injury which the centre is unable to verify, and in all cases of illness.

-Cambridge English Language Assessment will not consider applications for Special Consideration after the issue of results under any circumstances.
+Cambridge Assessment English will not consider applications for Special Consideration after the issue of results under any circumstances.